Mitcham Junction to Colliers Wood walk

 - At the end of the path cross over the railway on a substantial footbridge.
 On the far side do not take the obvious tree-lined path heading E but turn right past metal barriers onto a permissive path along the western edge of Beddington Farmlands, parallel to the railway.

 - In 600m the path veers left and right where a path joins from a footbridge over the railway.
 In a further 400m it does the same, with the second path across the railway coming from Hackbridge.

 - If starting from Hackbridge station turn right onto the A237, go up to a mini-roundabout and turn right into Furlong Close.
 Where this private road bends left, keep ahead on a path going up a slope and over the railway.
 At the bottom of the slope on the far side turn right onto the perimeter path to join the walk.

 This open space was once part of the deer park attached to Carew Manor.
 Its large estate originally extended as far north as Mitcham Common but was gradually sold off as the family's fortunes declined.

-The Carew estate (though not the manor house) was bought by a wealthy clergyman, Canon Bridges, in 1859.
+In 1859 the Carew estate (though not the manor house) was bought by a wealthy clergyman, Canon Bridges.
 He made many improvements and additions to the grounds, including this ornamental bridge.